CofluxLabs/coflux/docs/docs/memoising.md

 1. Memoising a task with side effects (e.g., sending a notification e-mail) means you can re-run the whole run (or part of it) without that side-effect happening.

-2. Memoising slow tasks allows you to fix bugs that are occuring elsewhere in the workflow.
+2. Memoising slow tasks allows you to fix bugs that are occurring elsewhere in the workflow.

 This is particularly useful when re-running a workflow from a production environment in a development environment (assuming the production environment is configured as an ancestor of the development environment).
 By liberally memo-ising tasks, specific steps can be re-run in the development environment without re-running downstream steps.